illinoistech-itm/jhajek/itmo-544/week-01/tooling-assignment/Readme.md

 * [Adobe Brackets](http://brackets.io/ "Adobe Brackets Install")
   * Cross Platform development tool from Adobe
 * Or any other IDE that has native Git integration

----

-## Install VirtualBox

-If you do not already have VirtualBox 6.x installed, use the package manager to install VirtualBox.
-Take a screenshot of the VirtualBox > Help > About VirtualBox output.
-You can use Chocolatey and Homebrew to install VirtualBox on MacOS and Windows.

-## Install Vagrant

-Using a package manager, install the latest version of [Vagrant](https://vagrantup.com "Vagrant download site").
-If you have a version 2.2.x you will be ok.
-Note, if on Linux, do not use the built in package manager as these versions of Vagrant and Packer are too old and unmaintained.
-Place a screenshot of the output of the command: ```vagrant --version```

-Complete the Vagrant tutorial located at [https://learn.hashicorp.com/collections/vagrant/getting-started](https://learn.hashicorp.com/collections/vagrant/getting-started "Vagrant tutorial"), you can skip the INSTALL section as we are installing using a package manager and skip the SHARE ENVIRONMENT section.

-After completing this tutorial take a screenshot of the output of the command ```vagrant box list```

-## Install Packer.io

-Using a package manager, install the latest version of [Packer](https://packer.io "Packer install site").
-If you have a version > 1.6.x you will be ok.
-Note, if on Linux, do not use the built in package manager as these versions of Vagrant and Packer are too old and unmaintained.
-Place a screenshot of the output of the command: ```packer --version```